PossibleLlama/worklog/docs/README.md

 - `--duration 15` Default duration that a task takes.
 - `--format "json"` Default format to print output.
   Accepts `"pretty"`, `"yaml"` or `"json"`.
+- `--repo "bolt"` String of the repository type.
+  Accepts `"bolt"` or `"legacy"`
+- `--repoPath ".worklog/my-database.db"` Path from
+  the home directory to the database, unless an absolute path is used.

 ### Example configure